The Stock -> Inventory section contains a list of all items that are stored in the stock, and allows to update the

 Read: How to import articles?;

-- Stock -> Inventory -> Import from CSV.
-It is possible to update or initiate inventory levels by uploading a CSV file.
-It's possible to import both quantities and costs, at several sites and locations.
+- Stock -> Inventory (-> Import from CSV).
+It is possible to update or initiate inventory levels.
+It's also possible to upload a CSV file - it's possible to import both quantities and costs, at several sites and locations.

 Read: How to import inventory levels?;

 - Stock -> Stock Lots -> Add a stock lot.
 It is possible to manually create the stock lots (batches).
 Caution: use this in case of critical need only.

 - Procurement -> Purchase orders -> Add new Purchase Order.
 Fill out a PO and mark its arrival date to mark it received.